mailgun/documentation/source/api-sending.rst

            body-html             string       HTML version of the message, if message was multipart.
 Note that all parts of the message will be posted, not just text/html.
-For instance if a message arrives with "foo" part it will be posted as "body-foo". stripped-html         string       HTML version of the message, without quoted parts. attachments           string       constains a json list of metadata objects, one for each attachment, see below. message-url           string       a URL that you can use to get and/or delete the message. content-id-map        string       contains mappings from content ids to attachment urls. message-headers       string       list of all MIME headers dumped to a json string (order of headers preserved).
+For instance if a message arrives with "foo" part it will be posted as "body-foo". stripped-html         string       HTML version of the message, without quoted parts. attachments           string       contains a json list of metadata objects, one for each attachment, see below. message-url           string       a URL that you can use to get and/or delete the message. content-id-map        string       contains mappings from content ids to attachment urls. message-headers       string       list of all MIME headers dumped to a json string (order of headers preserved).